“For God so loved the world that he gave his only Son so that everyone who believes in him might not perish but might have eternal life.” – John 3:16

 Invitation to Become Involved in Saint Columba Parish

 Some Parishes, like ours, will eagerly invite you to participate in any of the many activities we offer if you ask or show interest.
 Often, however, it takes time to get to know the Parish community and to allow them to get to know you.
-When you are interested in becoming part of any St. Columba Parish program, check it out on this website and then please call or email the group’s contact person (found on each activity page) who will explain the process and whether or not you will need clearances to participate.
+When you are interested in becoming part of any St. Columba Parish program, use our website menu to learn more about all we offer and then please call or email the group’s contact person (found on each activity page) who will explain the process and whether or not you will need clearances to participate.

 Activities or programs that involve contact with children or students such as CYE or Vacation Bible School require specific certifications, clearances, and online training.
 Your contact person will guide you through this process or you can contact Catherine Chayko at the Parish Office or you could visit the Diocese of Harrisburg’s Youth Protection website @ https://www.hbgdiocese.org/safeyouth/.